atlanmod/NeoEMF/bench/README.md

 In any case, it is necessary to decrease the max heap size on line 16, 18 and 45 in file fr.inria.atlanmod.neoemf.benchmarks/benchmarks.xml:
 `<property name="creator.vmargs" value="-Xmx8g" />` should be
 `<property name="creator.vmargs" value="-Xmx2g" />`

+### Known Issues

+The task build-eclipse-compiler may crash with the following error `Class not found: org.eclipse.jdt.core.JDTCompilerAdapter`.
+In that case add `org.eclipse.jdt.core_*.jar` and `jdtCompilerAdapter.jar` to the Ant classpath (Run as -> Ant Build -> Classpath).
+The needed jars are located in `<Eclipse Home>/plugins/org.apache.ant_*/lib`.

 ### Acknowledgements